neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 - **FeeConsumed**: Get or set the consumed execution fee.
 - **EnableCoverageCapture**: Enables or disables the coverage capture.
 - **Trigger**: The trigger of the execution.
+- **StringEncoder**: Define the encoding used when a ByteString or Buffer is converted to `string` type.
 - **CallFlags**: Define the `CallFlags` for the mocked function, `All` by default.
 - **OnGetEntryScriptHash**: This feature makes it easy to change the EntryScriptHash.
 - **OnGetCallingScriptHash**: This feature makes it easy to change the CallingScriptHash.